Semantic Relations and Deep Learning: Learning semantic relations

 Graph embedding methods rely on the idea that the graph's connectivity structure informs the representations of entities and relations.
 The representation of an entity takes into account the relations it is part of; the representation of a relation takes into account the entities it connects.
 A few essential design decisions must be made: the type of structure to represent entities and relations (\eg vectors or matrices); the scoring function to calculate a score for a pair of entities and a relation type based on these representations (the score should be 1 if the edge in question exists); and the loss function to compare the automatic predictions with the gold standard. \newcite{Nickel2016b} present a survey of statistical relational learning methods for knowledge graphs , including graph embeddings , path-based algorithms and Markov logic networks. \newcite{Wang2017} and \newcite{Ji2020} focus on knowledge graph embedding methods, and present a comprehensive overview.
-This section summarizes some of those methods; the surveys can offer the reader a deeper look.
+This section summarizes some of those methods; the surveys offer the reader a deeper look.

 Knowledge graphs contain only positive instances, \ie relation instances known to exist.
 The link prediction task precludes the closed-world assumption, otherwise, every missing link would be a legitimate \rel{not\_related} relation.
 To produce non-trivial models, ``negative'' edges are needed.
-A variety of methods can be used to sample a number of missing edges for each positive instance \cite{Kotnis2018}.
+There is variety of methods which sample a number of missing edges for each positive instance \cite{Kotnis2018}.
 A scoring function applied to such apparently negative instances should return a score close to 0.
 Alternatively, since these instances are only presumed to be negative, the scoring and the loss functions can implement \e{contrastive estimation} \cite{Gutmann2012}: the score for a positive instance should be higher that the score for all the negative instances sampled for it.